Anjum9694/PiCW/README.md

 ## Raspberry Pi bareback LF/MF/HF/VHF CW (Morse code) transmitter
+**Makes a very simple Morse Code transmitter from your RasberryPi by connecting GPIO port 4 to Antenna (and LPF).
+Operates on LF, MF, HF and VHF bands from 0 to 250 MHz.**

 ###### I have a working interface created for easily sending morse code.
 Mail me at anjum9694@gmail.com for more info.

-**Makes a very simple Morse Code transmitter from your RasberryPi by connecting GPIO port 4 to Antenna (and LPF).
-Operates on LF, MF, HF and VHF bands from 0 to 250 MHz.**

-Compatible with the original Raspberry Pi, the Raspberry Pi 2/3, and the Pi Zero.
+***Compatible with the original Raspberry Pi, the Raspberry Pi 2/3, and the Pi Zero.***
->Confirmed working on 3B+ buster debian, set NTP calibration off and use ppm offset -Anjum9694
+>Confirmed working on 3B+ buster debian, set NTP calibration off and use ppm offset.

 ******
 Installation / update: